Administrative Policies and Procedures Manual - Policy 2180: Foreign Nationals

 Date Originally Issued: 07-12-2000

-The immigration status granted to a foreign national by the INS determines whether a payment can be legally made to a foreign national and, if so, what types of payments can be legally made.
-While a visa permits entry into the U.S., the immigration status is designated on Form I-94 Arrival/Departure Record completed at the port of entry.
-The University Office of International Programs and Studies (http://www.unm.edu/%7eoips) can provide assistance with immigration issues.
-Exhibit A. of this policy provides more information on immigration status.
+The immigration status granted to a foreign national by the USCIS determines whether a payment can be legally made to a foreign national and, if so, what types of payments can be legally made.
+While a visa may permit entry into or presence in the U.S., it does not necessarily convey legal status to the foreign national for purposes of employment or payment.
+The immigration status is designated on Form I-94 Arrival/Departure Record completed at the port of entry.
+The University's Global Education Office (http://geo.unm.edu/) can provide assistance with issues affecting international students and visiting/temporary researchers and faculty.
+The Office of University Counsel can provide guidance to hiring officials with employment-based immigration issues (http://counsel.unm.edu).

 3.1.
 Visa Waiver Program

-Individuals with Border Crossing Cards will be assigned either a B-1 or B-2 immigration status at the port of entry and are subject to the applicable limitations described above.
+Individuals with Border Crossing Cards must be eligible for either a B-1 or B-2 immigration status and are subject to the applicable limitations described above.

-These individuals must be sponsored for immigration purposes by a host organization, as approved by INS or the US State Department, and are "work-authorized" for the sponsoring organization.
+These individuals must be sponsored for immigration purposes by a host organization, as approved by USCIS or the US State Department, and are considered "work-authorized" for the sponsoring organization.

 3.3.1.
 Foreign Nationals Sponsored by UNM

-If UNM is the sponsoring organization, UNM can pay individuals with a F-1, H-1B, J-1, O-1, P-1-3, or TN immigration status compensation for services, travel reimbursements, and other employment related payments.
-There may be limitations associated with the individual's specific visa, placed on the type of work for which UNM can pay.
-Departments should consult University Taxation for details.
+If UNM is the sponsoring organization, UNM can pay individuals with an F-1, H-1B, J-1, O-1, P-1-3, or TN immigration status compensation for services, travel reimbursements, and other employment-related payments.
+There may be limitations associated with the individual's specific visa placed on the type of work for which UNM can pay.
+Departments should consult UNM Taxation Issues for details.

 3.3.2.
 Foreign Nationals Sponsored by Another Organization

-In the case of individuals with a H-1B designation sponsored by another organization, UNM can only pay travel reimbursement.
+In the case of individuals with an H-1B designation sponsored by another organization, UNM can only pay a travel reimbursement.

 For individuals with a J-1 designation sponsored by another organization, UNM can pay compensation of services, travel reimbursements, and other employment related payments, but UNM must have prior written approval from the individual's sponsoring organization.
-The approval must be signed by the Responsible Officer designated on the foreign individual's Form IAP-66.
+The approval must be signed by a Responsible Officer of the organization or program designated on the foreign individual's Form DS-2019.

-In the case of individuals with O-1, P-1-3, and TN designations, UNM can only make payments to the individual's sponsoring organization.
+In the case of individuals with O-1, P-1-3, and TN designations, UNM can only make payments to those sponsored by UNM or to the individual's sponsoring organization.
 The sponsoring organization would then need to pay the individual.
 Certain pre-approvals may be required.

 4. Tax Treaties